 1. Going Paperless

 We print far too much stuff.
-It’s a common complaint for many businesses.
+It’s a common complaint about many businesses.
 The good news is that great technology is at hand.
 Today’s state-of-the-art multi-function printers are designed to cut down costs.
 All it takes is a small investment and a change of policy.
-Rather than print paper copies we can send a large amount to our digital devices nowadays which can be just as easily read.
+Rather than print paper copies, we can send a large amount to our digital devices nowadays which can be just as easily read.
 Modern printers also have better energy ratings and shut down automatically when not in use – saving valuable dollars when it comes to electricity bills.

 2. Improve Health and Productivity

 Many businesses are now actively encouraging their staff to use greener ways of getting into the office.
 Cycling to work or car-sharing is just two options.
 But there are others such as video conferencing rather than driving to a meeting or even allowing employees to work from home more.
 Getting your staff to cycle into work or walk more is a great way to stay fit and can improve health and productivity in the office.

 We hardly notice it but lighting is one of the major drains on office budgets for businesses across the US.
 Swapping to more energy-efficient LEDs can make a huge difference.
 If you still have the old tungsten or incandescent lights, then you can save as much as 70% on your bills, and replacing CFLs with LEDs can save you 10 to 20%.
 Over a year that’s a significant amount of bucks and the even better news is that LED light bulbs are built to last much longer.

 Using the energy efficiency programs on all your devices such as PCs and printers can save you a good deal too, particularly turning them off when everyone leaves for the day.

 4. Recycle Your Waste